 - 1 p.m. to 5 p.m.
 Sunday

-Ongoing construction will continue through October, which will affect onsite parking and ADA access.
+Ongoing construction continued through October, which affected onsite parking and ADA access.

 Several construction projects started in April to replace the skylight, rebuild the worn chimney, clean and repair the slate roof, and re-landscape areas affected by the construction.

-All work is expected to be completed by the end of October.
+All work was completed by the end of October.

 Queen Anne Branch 2007 Renovation